HEBA-ALANLYST/Sales-Performance-Dashboard/README.md

 ## 📌 Project Overview

-This project is an interactive Power BI dashboard built to analyze sales performance and provide business insights.
-The dashboard allows users to explore sales trends, product performance, customer performance, and regional sales using interactive filters.
+The project involved data preparation, SQL analysis, and the development of an interactive Power BI dashboard to explore sales performance through KPIs, trends, product categories, regions, and top customers

 ---